Ramya-V/Memory-Box/README.md

-# InBox
+# Memory Box
-InBox is a self-message application developed using IONIC-4 for the component development concept
+Memory Box is a self-messaging application developed using IONIC-4 for the component development concept